MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     - eks-to-aks
 ---

-# Deploy an AWS Web Application Workload to Azure
+# Deploy an AWS Web Application to Azure

 You're now ready to deploy the [Yelb][yelb] application to the [Azure Kubernetes Service (AKS)][aks] cluster built at the previous step.